TCC-SocialNetwork/social_framework/README.md

 gem 'social_framework', path: 'path/to/social_framework'
 ```

-> The path is the locale of clone done.
+> The path described above should be changed to the path you did the clone.
-After adding gem in your Gemfile intall it:
+After adding gem in your Gemfile, intall it with the command:

 ```console
 bundle install
 ```

-> This will be add the SocialFramework to your app.
+> This will add the SocialFramework to your app.

 ----
 # Getting started

-> The SocialFramework is based on Devise to provides the users's authentication, for a full documentation to Devise see: https://github.com/plataformatec/devise.
+> The SocialFramework is based on Devise, which is a ... that provides the users' authentication, for a full documentation to Devise see: https://github.com/plataformatec/devise.
-The User class already is implemented in SocialFramework and some changes have been applied, like adding username attribute and the behaviors to relatinships betweens users.
+The User class already is implemented in SocialFramework and some changes have been applied, like adding username attribute and the behaviors to relationships betweens users.
-The controllers and views of the Devise also has been changed to add new updates.
+The controllers and views of the Devise also has been changed to add new features.

-> Initially, some files should be add to app.
-These files represent the settings to SocialFramework and Devise with a initializer, the routes and the views registrations and sessions to create and authenticate users.
+> Initially, some files should be added to app.
+These files represent the settings to SocialFramework and Devise with initializers, the i18n file to Devise, the routes and the views registrations and sessions to create and authenticate users.
 To this you should execute:

 ```console
 rails generate social_framework:install
 ```

-> This command will create file "config/initializers/devise.rb" containing Devise configurations, add routes "devise_for" to map Devise controllers and the views in "app/views".
+> This command will create file "config/initializers/devise.rb" containing Devise configurations, the file "config/initializers/social_framework.rb" with SocialFramework configurations, the i18n file to Devise, add routes "devise_for" to map Devise controllers and the views in "app/views".
 With this your app is prepared to use users module with configurations and behaviors defaults.

 > To test your app remember execute migrations: